torsteinknutson/swaggergenerator/README.md

 Modify the pythoncode (espescially the regex part) to better suit your needs.<br>

 # Contribute
 This repo is something we use to help automatically generate swagger for our OpenAPI.
-Feel free to use and improve on it<br>
+Feel free to use and improve on it.
-Let's free ourselves from the tyranny of manual documentation!<br>
+Let's free ourselves from the tyranny of manual documentation!